 God’s will for human beings is not that we find our joy in being praised, but that we find our joy in knowing and praising him.
 His will is not that we find our security in cities but in God whom we gladly obey.
 So the spectacular sin of man is that even after the flood, which was a thunderclap of warning against sin for Noah and his descendants, it turns out that we are no better after the flood than we were before.
 The human condition is just like it was with Adam and Eve.
 They will decide for themselves what is best.
 They think they can even rise up and claim the place of God.
 This is the story of mankind to this very day apart from redeeming grace.

 Adam’s Sin Replayed

-Two things in verse 5 signal that man is about to be put in his place.
+Two things in Genesis 11:5 signal that man is about to be put in his place.
 “And the Lord came down to see the city and the tower, which the children of man had built.”
 First, notice that he calls them “the children of man,” or translated another way, “the sons of Adam.”
 The building of this city and this tower are similar to what Adam did when he rebelled against God and ate of the tree.
-The sinful nature of Adam goes on in his descendants—including you and me.
+The sinful nature of Adam goes on in his descendants — including you and me.

 Holy Scorn Displayed

 Second, notice that it says, “The Lord came down to see the city and the tower.”
 This is holy scorn.
 The author mocks the tower by saying that God had to come down to see it.
 This tower is so far from being in heaven, God can’t see it from heaven.
 Of course, God can see everything everywhere.
 But when you want to show the ludicrous nature of man’s God-belittling pride in his little achievements, you take some risks, and you speak with irony and you describe God as peering down in search of this great tower “with its top in the heavens.”

 Now what will God do in response to this spectacular sin of man who is refusing to fill the earth with God’s glory, securing his life in a city, and trying to exalt himself to the place of God?
 Genesis 11:6–8: